84rt/UandMe/README.md

 ## These are defnitely features _not_ bugs:
 - The system default color scheme overwrites the toggle setting for dark/light mode.
 - Most of the code (including the prompts) is is in `page.tsx`.
 The code is designed not to be modular for readability, and definitely not becuase I'm lazy.
-- There is no time limit on the recording, the system will keep recording until the user clicks "Stop Recording" (or the recording is stopped by the browser). **This is billing directly to my OpenAI account, please don't abuse this.**
+- There is no time limit on the recording, the system will keep recording until the user clicks "Stop Recording" (or the recording is stopped by the browser). **This is billing directly to my OpenAI account, please don't abuse this.**.
+The cost as of 2025 is $0.010 per minute.

-## List absolutely essential features:
+## List of absolutely essential features to implment in the future:
-- make the title of the page dynamically change color
+- Make the title of the page dynamically change color (moving gradient). _You don't have a bikeshedding color picking problem if the title has __all__ the colors!_
 -